WasatchPhotonics/pyusb-virtSpec/README.md

 ***** USING VIRTUAL PYUSB BACKEND *****
 ```

-This is to help verify the local environment is configured to use this module instead of the original PyUSB.
+This shows the local environment is configured to use this module instead of the original PyUSB.

 Next, `usb.core.find` has been modified to return only the contents of the list `CONNECTED_DEVICES`.
 This variable is where all virtual devices are specified--it is defined elsewhere, making it rarely necessary to modify `core.py` in the future.
 One reason to modify `core.py` would be to enable a mixture of real and virtual devices.
 Currently only virtual devices will be returned by `find`.